 Once on the island, do not expect too much comfort.
 Believe it or not, there is no 7-11 there—perhaps the only place in Taiwan—and what you can order in restaurants depends largely on the supplies delivered from Taiwan proper.
 Accommodation is generally available in B&Bs, as locals have begun to understand possible fortunes coming from tourism and converted empty rooms in their houses to accommodate visitors.

 The rooms are simple, and you generally share facilities with other guests and the host family, but you will get the feel of everyday life of locals, as you have a fairly good chance to get invited to share meals with the family.
 In summer and during Chinese New Year it is advisable to book in advance, as you might have certain trouble finding vacancies.

 Off season, tourists and younger locals leave to make a living in Taiwan, and Orchid Island turns into a ghost island with only occasional sightings of elderly locals.

 The most reasonable thing to do after landing is rent a scooter for NT$300-500, because it is basically the only way to move around the island other than walking or through the VERY infrequent bus service.

-The eastern coast is the most beautiful area on Orchid Island.
+The Lover's Arch on the eastern side of Orchid Island.
 (Petr Janda, Special to The China Post)